internetarchive/sandcrawler/notes/ingest/2021-09-02_oai_pmh_patch.md

 harvest/transform time and filter them out.

 It may be worthwhile to attempt ingest of multiple existing captures (timestamps) in the ingest pipeline.
-Eg, isntead of chosing a single "best" capture, if therea are multiple HTTP 200 status captures, try ingest with each (or at least a couple).
+Eg, instead of chosing a single "best" capture, if there are multiple HTTP 200 status captures, try ingest with each (or at least a couple).
 This is because repository software gets upgraded, so old "no-capture" or "not found" or "link loop" type captures may work when recrawled.